-Independent federal agency delivering mail and services.
+Independent executive-branch agency delivering U.S. mail

 The executive order directing a federal citizenship list and USPS-ballot delivery has sparked multiple lawsuits.
 Courts are weighing the order’s legality against states’ rights to run elections and concerns about voter disenfranchisement and administrative burden.